 Personal trainers at Performance have degrees in exercise science as well as nationally accredited certifications.
-Training programs are custom designed to deliver results based on the client’s overall goals in both a one-on-one setting and a semi-private setting.
+They design custom training programs that deliver results based on the client’s overall goals in both a one-on-one setting and a semi-private setting.

 We encourage our clients to bring in any fitness trackers or wearables they have, as they are excellent tools to use before, during and after workouts to track progress.
 If you would like some guidance, our trainers will educate you on how to make the most of them.

 Our one-on-one training sessions are offered in 30-minute and 60-minute increments.
 Every training client receives a full, in-depth musculoskeletal evaluation.
 A trainer will assess how their body is moving and identify any areas that are weak or injured.
 The trainer takes your entire lifestyle into account including quality of sleep, eating habits and stress levels.
 The goals are created collaboratively with the trainer, client and any other healthcare provider so that optimal performance is achieved.